selwynpolit/d9book/book/forms.md

 $this->t('The value of x is @x', ['@x' => $x]);
 ```

 To build longer strings, concatenate the output of the `$this-t()` function.
-For bonus this example adds a reload button.
+For bonus, this example adds a reload button.

 ```php
 // Format intro message.